Complement Formula

 What This Formula Means

-If the universal set is all students in your school and set A is students who wear glasses, then the complement of A is every student who does NOT wear glasses.
+If the universal set is all students in your school and set is students who wear glasses, then the complement of is every student who does NOT wear glasses.
 It is everything outside the circle in a Venn diagram—the NOT operator applied to a set.

 Formal View